-- 6. Plan of the Course - 6.1.
-At least one and a half hours before the start of the Competition for each class in the Event, a plan of the Course, signed off by the Course Designer and the President of the Ground Jury, must be given to the Athletes and be posted in the Collecting Ring showing the length, speed in metres per minute and the Time Allowed for that Class.
+- 5.6.
+The red and white markers and the numbered and lettered boards may be combined, so that the numbers and letters appear on the same posts as the red and white markers, or they may be on separate boards or discs.
+If possible the numbers of the obstacles should be placed so that Athletes can see them as they leave the previous obstacle. - 6.
+Plan of the Course - 6.1.
+At least one and a half hours before the start of the Competition for each class in the Event, a plan of the Course with the dotted line how the length was measured, signed off by the Course Designer and the President of the Ground Jury, must be given to the Athletes and be posted in the Collecting Ring showing the length, speed in metres per minute and the Time Allowed for that Class.
 Should the timing be adjusted by the Ground Jury, this will be announced by the Commentator. - 7.
 Inspection of the Course - 7.1.
 The Course must be open for inspection at least one and a half hours before the start of the Competition.
 Only Athletes, Chefs d'Equipe and Trainers are allowed to inspect the Course on foot and they must be correctly and smartly dressed.
 Athletes, Chef d'equipe and Trainers are not permitted to use measuring wheels when inspecting the Course.
 At an Event, a warning will be issued for the first offence and a Yellow Warning Card from the President of Jury for subsequent offences. - 7.2.
 Only the Course Designer and his staff may alter or work on any part of the Course.
 If any Athlete, or any person associated with him, alters the Course in any way, the Athlete will be Disqualified.